paulmatthews1989/linux/content/bash-introduction/walkthrough/pwd/index.md

 Simply type `pwd` into your terminal and hit enter.

 {{% notice note %}}
 Make sure you only type `pwd` into your terminal before hitting enter.
-Since the Bash shell is expecting text it requires the text you enter to exactly match it's expectations.
+Since the Bash shell is expecting text it requires the text you enter to exactly match its expectations.
 {{% /notice %}}

 ![pwd output](pictures/pwd.png)